viniciusmioto/dindim/README.md

-# The Adventures of Dindim
+# Meu Dindim

-The homepage for "The Adventures of Dindim" blog — Personal finance without the nonsense.
+The homepage for "Meu Dindim" blog — Personal finance without the nonsense.

 ## Key Features